brandonramirez/grunt-jsonlint/README.md

 The output will look like:

-     9 |     "3"
+    10 | ..."
+"3",    ...
-             ^ Expected 'EOF', '}', ':', ',', ']' and instead saw '3'
+                     ^ Unexpected string

-The default reporter is called `exception` since it simply relays the raw exception.
+The default reporter is called `exception` since it simply relays the raw exception message.

 # Running tests